geudde/attic-chest/pages/02.season-1/08.meeting-08/11.constellation-3/docs.md

 When scarce any of these met *his* curious eyes
 *British Generals* there very frequently abound
 There Whitelock’s, Dalrymple’s, and Burrard’s are found.
-There Pagets and Mack’s [Moore’s], and Clavering’s appeared,
+There Pagets and Mack’s <span data-tippy="Mack’s" class="green">Moore’s</span>, and Clavering’s appeared,
 And a certain *great personnage* too I have heard.

 Fitz-Helicon